ygemici/osz/docs/howto3-develop.md

 fallbacks to the default in [lib/libc/service.c](https://github.com/bztsrc/osz/blob/master/src/lib/libc/service.c) (also used by device drivers).
 In that case the service must implement `task_init()` to initialize it's structures.
 Services can use shared libraries, in which case the libraries' `_init` will be called one by one before the service's `_init` function.

+The [next turorial](https://github.com/bztsrc/osz/blob/master/docs/howto4-rescueshell.md) is about how to use the rescue shell.